 This limit, known as the Hayflick limit is at 120 years, much longer than most of us live.
 The good news is that new research shows that reversing telomere shortening can slow down and even reverse aging.

-1. Calorie Restriction is a simple way to preserve longer telomeres.
+Restricting calories is a simple way to preserve longer telomeres.
 Eating often and excessively leads to shortened telomeres.
-Eating a calorie restricted and time restricted diet activates the sirtuin1 gene (sirt1) which is responsible for maintaining the primary systems in the body during food scarcity.
+Eating a calorie-restricted and time-restricted diet activates the sirtuin1 gene (sirt1) which is responsible for maintaining the primary systems in the body during food scarcity.
 This gene helps in preserving telomere length which means you age slower and show fewer signs of aging.

-2. Stress is a big reason for shortened telomeres.
-It’s literally true that stress makes you older.
+Stress is a big reason for shortened telomeres.
+Unfortunately for many of us, it’s literally true that stress makes you older.
 Remember Obama at the end of his second term?

 Vigorous exercise has been shown to reverse the effects of stress on telomere length.
-High intensity exercise such as Peak 8 or HIIT are especially useful in reversing effects of stress.
+High-intensity exercise such as Peak 8 or HIIT are especially useful in reversing the effects of stress.

 DHA, an omega-3 fatty acid, is great at fighting inflammation.
 Cold showers reduce inflammation as well.
 But the best way to fight inflammation and keep your telomeres long is to lead a healthy lifestyle with a good wholesome diet and enough exercise.